 She lived and worked in New York—which she preferred to L.A.—in the late ’40s and early ’50s, but ended up moving back to California permanently to care for her ailing father.
 Not one to be idle, in 1953 she opened The Hut restaurant on Shelter Island in San Diego.
 It is now called the Bali Hai and has become a cultural landmark.
-When she owned it, there was a floor-to-ceiling birdcage in the middle of the restaurant holding macaws and other exotic birds.
+When she ran it, there was a floor-to-ceiling birdcage in the middle of the restaurant holding macaws and other exotic birds.
 She had an affinity for birds and was forced to clean the cage herself, since they’d attack anyone else who entered it.
 Although tiny, she was fierce, as evidenced by the time she entered the kitchen to find the two Puerto Rican chefs facing off with cleavers raised.
 She got between them and in her broken Spanish yelled at them to get back to work!

 In the early 1960s, she went to Europe with a friend, where they bumped into Art Linkletter, who joined them for a time on their Grand Tour.
 They traveled in style for almost two months and had quite an adventure.
 It must have been the trip of a lifetime, because she referred to it often over the years.